-Answer: Devices (e.g., desktop computer, laptop computer, smartphone, tablet)
+Answer: Devices (e.g., desktop computer, laptop computer, smartphone, tablet) with audio and visual capability that can run the Zoom application are required.
+The ACGME recommends all participants for a remote site visit download and set up the free version of the Zoom application.
 Registration for Zoom or creation of a Zoom account is not required.
 An alternative technology platform will be used if a Sponsoring Institution or program cannot access Zoom per the institution's' security policy.